seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 ### Step 1.
 Loading the STL

-First download the attached VISOR.stl file in this repo (taken from https://grabcad.com/library/coronavirus-flu-reusable-mask-1) to your computer, then open up the AutoMaker software.
+First download the STL file listed above to your computer, then open up the AutoMaker software.

 ![](images/1.png)